Get Rid of Soldier Flies

 Sanitation & Chemical Control

-Sanitation is the first level of defense, even though there are various traps and sprays that are used to kill flies, it is necessary to remove the source to eliminate them.
+Sanitation is the first level of defense.
+Even though various traps and sprays are used to kill flies, it is necessary to remove the source to eliminate them.

 Whenever possible, food and materials on which the flies can lay their eggs must be removed, destroyed, as a breeding medium, or isolated from the egg-laying adult.
-Killing adult flies will reduce infestation, but the elimination of breeding areas is necessary for good management.
+Killing adult flies will reduce infestation, but the elimination of breeding areas is necessary for proper management.

 Spraying dumpster surfaces will be of some help, but sanitation is ultimately required.
 The flies rest on the sprayed surface of the dumpster and pick up enough insecticide to kill them.
 When spraying the surfaces, it should be wet enough to the point of runoff, but not enough to form puddles.
 To clean dumpsters after a garbage pick-up, use Invade Bio Foam or Invade Hot Spot as a sanitation product will help sanitation and breeding sources.

 Spray any areas where the Soldier flies would land upon and rest.
 Also spray possible entry points, such as around windows and doors.
 We recommend either Cyper WSP or LambdaStar Ultra 9.7 insecticides.

 Cyper WSP is a wettable powder, mixed with water to spray the exterior surfaces where flies would land, sprayed once a month.
 Wettable powders will show up visible on dark surfaces

 Use LambdaStar Ultra Cap 9.7 if you are concerned about the visiblity on dark surfaces.